petedermott/roleplaying-characters/jakara.md

 - She has a serious distrust of the clergy and related religious institutions, cannot differentiate between cultists and regular priests
 - None materialistic, only owns things that the Wayfarers have given her, has no desire for riches and social status.
 - Randomly believes that all innkeepers know each other and will constantly ask for "the usual" no matter where she is

+## Notes for Tom:
+- I thought her patron could be the cultist who managed to banish her to the demiplane, could he be unaware of their link?
+Maybe risen in rank in his organisation since she was banished?